 Iodine-129 concentrations in most of the groundwater wells sampled around the iodine-129 plume are stable and/or decreasing.
-The locations of 36 representative wells are shown with the estimated boundaries for the 2017 plume data in Figure 2.9 with color coding indicating the maximum concentration measured over the lifetime of each well.
-These data provide further indication that the plume has declined in size and that lateral movement of the plume has not been significant.
+The estimated boundary of the 2018 plume and the locations of 36 representative wells are shown in Figure 2.9 with color coding indicating the maximum concentration measured over the lifetime of each well.
+These data provide further indication that the plume has decreased in size and that lateral movement of the plume has not been significant.
 Time-series concentration data for 12 of these wells are shown in Figure 2.10 and Figure 2.11.
 Most of the wells exhibit declining trends, and none of the wells exhibit large increases compared to the recent past.